 While there is no cure for rosacea, medical therapy is available to control or reverse the signs and symptoms.
 If you suspect that you have rosacea, consult your doctor.

 Rosacea's appearance can vary greatly from one individual to another.
 Most of the time, not all of the potential signs and symptoms appear.
 Rosacea always includes at least one of the primary signs listed below.
 Various secondary signs and symptoms may also develop.

 - Flushing.
 Many people who have rosacea have a history of frequent blushing or flushing.
 The facial redness, which may come and go, often is the earliest sign of the disorder.

 - Persistent redness.
 Persistent facial redness may resemble a blush or sunburn that does not go away.

 - Bumps and pimples.
 Small red solid bumps or pus-filled pimples often develop in rosacea.
 Sometimes the bumps may resemble acne, but blackheads are absent.
 The skin might be oily and sensitive.
 Burning or stinging may also be present.

 - Visible blood vessels.
 Small blood vessels become visible on the skin of many people who have rosacea.

 Other potential signs and symptoms include:

 - Eye irritation.
 The eyes may be irritated and appear watery or bloodshot in some people with rosacea.
 This condition, called ocular rosacea, can also cause styes as well as redness and swelling of the eyelids.
+People often say it feels like having grit or sand in your eyes.
+If you have another type of rosacea, it’s important to watch for symptoms of ocular rosacea.
 Severe cases, if left untreated, can result in corneal damage and vision loss.